You’re not alone; 4,359 federal employees booked their free review.

 Conclusion: A Win for Letter Carriers, With More to Come

-The 2025 USPS pay raise marks a significant step forward for NALC members, especially CCAs awaiting long-overdue wage adjustments.
-While delays in implementation were frustrating, the confirmed payment dates and clear increases reflect the strength of organised labour and the stability of USPS collective bargaining.
+The USPS pay raise 2025 marked a significant step forward for NALC members, especially CCAs awaiting long-overdue wage adjustments.
+While implementation delays were frustrating, the confirmed back pay and structured increases reflect the stability of USPS collective bargaining.

 FAQ